Can I request a pre-project consultation?

 Who should I specify as the project owner on the PIA Request?

+Not every PIA requires the same depth, but project teams should allocate time to support the PIA process.
 Examples of information that may be requested include, but are not limited to:

 - A full description of all data elements in the project